michtra/howdyseek/README.md

 # howdyseek
 the #1 solution to getting the classes you need. created just in time for spring 2025 open registration.

+bulletproof and ready with a frontend for fall 2025 preregistration + open registration.

 howdyseek (aka michaelseek) > all

 # Description